-If you’re flying to your new home, you may be able to take some power tools and other tools along.
+If you’re flying to your new home, you may be able to take some tools along.
 Tools generally aren’t allowed with your carry-on bags but must be packed with your luggage.
-Check with the TSA to find out which of your tools is approved for airplane transport.
+Check with TSA to find out which of your tools is approved for airplane transport.

 When driving to your new home, pack your necessary tools in a designated move-in toolbox.